Why Madrid is the best European city for Airbnb investment

 Madrid meets all of the above criteria better than any other major European city, making it the best European city for Airbnb investment.

 The icing on the cake?
-The City of Madrid will very likely regulate Airbnb’s.
+The City of Madrid plans to regulate Airbnb’s.
 This will limit the capacity and further increase returns for those that own and operate legal Airbnb’s.
 The key it to take advantage of this opportunity sooner rather than later- there is definitely a first mover advantage in this situation.
 CALL US TODAY to learn how to take advantage of it!

 *All market valuations as of September 13, 2017